 File Could be renamed Purpose Default or common location InnovatorServerConfig.XML \checkmark Contains database configuration information and license key.
 Actual name and location of this file is determined by the contents of the Innovator.XML file Root the installation folder VaultServerConfig.XML \checkmark Provides name and location of vault.
 Actual name and location of this file is determined by the VaultServer.XML file at the vault URL location.
-Note that if there are multiple vaults, there will be multiple copies of VaultServer.XML pointing to different config files.
-Root the installation folder
+Root the installation folder Note: If there are multiple vaults, there are multiple copies of VaultServer.XML pointing to different config files.